zimscape/docs/docs/architecture/containers.md

 # Containers

 Applications on Zimscape run in containerized environments.
+These are essentially Debian based micro operating systems that have server side programming languages and applications pre-installed.
-Each product is deployed in its own environment with a set level of resources based on the plan chosen.
-Containerization as a convention has many benefits documented across the internet.
-The ones we leverage on the most are:
+Each product is deployed in its own container with a set level of resources based on the plan chosen.
+Containerization as a convention has many benefits documented across the internet, however the ones we leverage on the most are:

 - Can be quickly spawned or stripped down
 - Consistent predictable way of managing data persistence
-- Abstraction of software architecture components (for one example, see [Data & Storage](../data.md))
+- Abstraction of infrastructure components (for one example, see [Data & Storage](../data.md))
 - Simplified scaling
 - Automated load balancing of instances